Zephira58/webhook_sender/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull_Request
-about: Create a PR to help us improve
-assignees: 'Xanthus58'
----

 * **Please check if the PR fulfills these requirements**
 - [ ] The commit message follows our guidelines and licences